Low energy limit for the resolvent of some fibered boundary operators: Fredholm fibered boundary Dirac operators

-\begin{definition} The \textbf{vertical family} is the family of vertical operators $D_v\in\Diff^1(\pa M/Y;E)$ obtained by restricting the action of $D_{\phi}$ to the boundary $\pa M$. \end{definition} The vertical family is closely related to the normal operator $N_{\ff}(D_{\phi})$ of $D_{\phi}$.
+\begin{definition} The \textbf{vertical family} is the family of vertical operators $D_v\in\Diff^1(\pa M/Y;E)$ obtained by restricting the action of $D_{\phi}$ to the boundary $\pa M$. \end{definition} The vertical family is closely related to the normal operator $N_{\ff}(D_{\phi})$ of $D_{\phi}$ obtained by restricting $D_{\phi}$ to $\ff$ as a conormal distribution.
+As described in \cite[\S~4]{Mazzeo-MelrosePhi}, the normal operator is a family of suspended operators in the fibers of $\phi:\pa M\to Y$.
 A direct computation shows that

 where $p\mapsto \eth_h(p)$ is a family of fiberwise translation invariant elliptic first order differential operators associated to the vector bundle ${}^{\phi}N\pa M\to \pa M$ of \eqref{phi.4b} restricted to $\phi^{-1}(p)$.
 We will assume that $\eth_h$ is in fact a family of Euclidean Dirac operators anti-commuting with $D_v$.
 As the next lemma shows, this condition is automatically satisfied if $\eth_{\phi}$ is a Dirac operator, for instance if it is the Hodge-deRham operator of the metric $g_{\phi}$. \begin{lemma} If $\eth_{\phi}$ is a Dirac operator, then $\eth_h$ is a family of Euclidean Dirac operators anti-commuting with $D_v$. \end{lemma} \begin{proof} Let $p\in Y$ be given.
 Since $g_{\phi}$ is product-type up to order 2, notice that under the identification